Constructing and calculating Adams operations on dualisable topological modular forms: Introduction

 \subsection{Conventions}

-The language of $\infty$-categories will be used without explicit reference, so all categorical constructions and considerations will be of the $\infty$-categorical flavour.
+The language of $\infty$-categories will be used throughout, so all categorical constructions and considerations will be of the $\infty$-categorical flavour.
 In particular, for a scheme $X$ and a finite group acting on $X$, we will write $X/G$ for what is sometimes called the \emph{stacky quotient}.
-The only exception to the above are the $(2,2)$-categories mentioned in \Cref{oursepisogsite}.
-We implicitly use the equivalence of $\infty$-categories between $\CAlg_\Q$ and of $\E_\infty$-objects in the (unbounded) derived category $\D(\Q)$; see \cite[Th.7.1.2.13]{haname}.
-Given a prime $p$, we will also write $\widehat{\M}$ for $\M\times\Spf\Z_p$, where $\M$ is any stack.
-All of our sites are subsites of the small fpqc site of a stack.
+In general, we consider our algebraic geometry as occurring in the $\infty$-category $\Fun(\CRing,\Spc)$ where $\CRing$ is the $1$-category of commutative (discrete) rings.
+Given a prime $p$, we will also write $\widehat{\M}$ for $\M\times\Spf\Z_p$, where $\M$ is any presheaf in $\Fun(\CRing,\Spc)$.
+We will denote the $p$-completion of $\E_\infty$-rings with a subscript $(-)_p$.
 All of our discrete rings will be commutative.
+For an $\E_\infty$-ring $R$ and $R$-modules $M,N$, we write $F_R(M,N)$ for the internal function $R$-module in $\Mod_R$.
+For an integer $n$, we will write $X[n]$ for the $n$th suspension of a spectrum $X$.